jcllobet/mother-in-law-decoder/README.md

 # Mother-in-Law Decoder

 Real-time transcription and translation for multilingual family conversations.

+Does your wife speak another language that you don't understand?
+Have you ever wondered what they're saying in the family dinner without wanting to stop the flow of conversation?

-Know what everyone in your wife's family is saying.
-This does not currently decode subtle hints and other common in-laws language tactics.
+Note: _This does not currently decode subtle hints and other common in-laws language tactics._

-## The Problem

-Your in-laws speak a language you don't.
-You catch your name in the middle of a confusing sentence, and hope they don't think you're an idiot.

-## The Solution

-Pull up the computer during the the conversation.
-Get live transcription and translation to the language of your choice in your terminal (English by default).
-You can also label the speakers later on.

 ## Quick Start